rounaktech/python-projects/README.md

 HERE ARE THE DETAILS OF ALL THE PROJECTS AND HOW THEY WORK

+AI CHATBOT
+This project is an AI Chatbot that will help you to play music, tell time, search wiki and a lot more...
+More improvements coming soon ✌️

 HIGH SCORE APP - 0 or 1 GUESSING GAME
 This project is a game where you will have to guess whether computer have drawn 0 or 1....
 Just a random number guessing game.
 The High score will be stored in the highscore.txt file